 Christ’s peace be with you!

 Welcome to the Blog-Site where occasionally I’m allowed to share my mind with others.
 My Name is Fr.
 Ugo-Maria.
 I’m a contemplative Catholic Priest and Hermit, originally from Italy.
-I attended a Salesian minor seminary school in Castrofilippo Italy and Diocesan Seminary in Osnabrück Germany and Rome.
+I attended a Salesian minor seminary school in Castrofilippo Italy and Diocesan Seminary also in Italy and occasionally in Rome.
 I spent several years with the Benedictines in Italy, Ireland and the UK, then with the Cistercians at Mellifont in Ireland in search of my “desert vocation” and eventually spend some time with the Carthusians at Serra San Bruno in Calabria.
 In 1995 my bishop released me from diocesan duties and I commenced my life as a Priest and contemplative Hermit following the ancient Carthusian Customs (Consuetudines) or Rule written in 1128 (Guigo I, 5th Prior of Order) and continue to use their pre Vatican II liturgy with the consent of my bishop.

 St. Mary’s Hermitage is located on the edge of a very tiny village in the Weald of Kent, surrounded by woodland and arable land, and very few people.